 Country music certainly has strong historical ties to the southern parts of the U.S., but what about its Canadian origins?

-It’s no surprise that the deep roots of country music in Canada have raised some notable talent within the genre.
-Here are just a few of the up-and-coming Canadian artists contributing to the rising demand for the humble storytelling and upbeat spirits of country music.
+Here are just a few of the up-and-coming Canadian artists contributing to the rising demand for the humble storytelling and upbeat spirits of country music:

 The phrase “everything happens for a reason” couldn’t be more aligned with Robyn Ottolini’s journey into country music.
 A breakup with a local boy who drives an ever-so-popular truck landed Ottolini her first gold record for her single ‘F-150’.